Geranium Essential Oil

 - Variations: Geranium Bourbon, Rose Geranium, and Zdravets are all related to Geranium.

-- Pregnancy: helps with breast tenderness, increases milk supply, sore nipples, water retention, stress relief, mood swings, hormonal balance, pre-birth perenial prep, and general discomfort.
+- Pregnancy: helps soothe breast/chest tenderness and sore nipples, increases milk supply, helps with water retention, stress relief, mood swings, hormonal balance, pre-birth perenial prep, and general discomfort

 - Scent profile: Mid to top note with a fresh strong floral scent

 - Longevity: The aroma of Geranium can last up to 28 hours.